sulu/sulu-docs/reference/content-types/route.rst

       - Description
     * - mode
       - string
       - Defines the mode of the input field, can either be "full" or "leaf".
-Default value is "leaf".
+Default value is "full".
     * - entity_class
       - string
       - Class that is used for loading the history urls of entity.